Child Protection Policy

 Tiny Town Nurseries believe that the welfare of the child is paramount.
 Staff are trained to identify changes in behaviour or physical signs which may indicate abuse.

 All staff are required to provide full information about previous employments, medical history and references when recruited.
-All staff hold an enhanced CRB disclosure and anyone who has yet to be cleared is not permitted to be left with the children.
+All staff hold an enhanced DBS disclosure.

 We have a strict collections policy and ensure the safety of children at all times through risk assessment, correct supervision and maintained ratios.